AhmedMohamed1404/Analysing-Employee-Dynamics-Turnover-Absenteeism-and-Diversity/README.md

 The Project aims to conduct a comprehensive analysis of Human Resource related metrics to gain actionalbe insights into employee turnover, absenteesim trends and diversity profiles within the organisation.

 ### Data Source
-The Human Resource data set was dowloaded from Kaggle [Dowload here](https://www.kaggle.com/datasets/rhuebner/human-resources-data-set/data)
+The Human Resource data set was dowloaded from Kaggle

 ### Tools
 - SQL Server - Cleaning / Data Analysis